jquery/learn.jquery.com/page/plugins/basic-plugin-creation.md

  $( "a" ).showLinkLocation();
 ```

-This handy plugin goes through all anchors in the collection and appends the `href` attribute in brackets.
+This handy plugin goes through all anchors in the collection and appends the `href` attribute in parentheses.

 ```
 <!-- Before plugin is called: -->